GlitchSecure/website/index.md

 # Platform Feature
 feature-title1: "Get actionable results.
 Instantly."
 feature-subtitle1: "No more waiting for outdated PDF reports and spreadsheets.
-We report security vulnerabilities to you instantly using our real-time dashboard.
+We report security vulnerabilities to you as soon as their found using our real-time dashboard.
 View technical details, triage reports, schedule remediation testing, and integrate our security team into your secure development lifecycle."
 feature-button1: "Learn More"
 feature-button1-link: "/platform/"